-My academic journey started with a detour in medicine.
-During the studies, however, I realized that the methods and medication available, particularly with regards to the diseases of the brain, can often leave doctors applying plasters to gunshot wounds.
+My academic journey started in medicine.
+During the studies, I realised that the methods and medication available, particularly with regards to the diseases of the brain, can often leave doctors applying plasters to gunshot wounds.
 A search for real advancements in the way we treat brain disorders led me to science.
-I completed my neuroscience training at the King’s College London in 2018 with a year in Industry at the UCI MIND Institute in California, USA.
+I completed my neuroscience training at the King’s College London in 2018 with an extra-mural year at the UCI MIND Institute in California, USA.
 There, under the mentorship and supervision from Prof Carl Cotman, I worked on several projects, including the investigation of IL12/23-induced modulation of synaptic plasticity, elucidation of effective exercise patterns for long-term memory formation, and targeting H3K9me3 for treatment of cognitive decline associated with ageing and Alzheimer’s disease.
 Our work on the effect of early-life exercise on late-life cognitive reserve received the Gold Award in STEM for Britain 2018.

 More current awards include the ARUK Thames Valley Pilot grant to study the changes in human microglial gene expression landscape in response to tau, the ARUK Thames Valley Image Competition 2023 prize, and the Eurotau 2021 conference poster prize.

 If I am not in the lab, you can most likely find me staring down a microscope (EM’s my favourite), lifting heavy weights, baking, hiking, or drinking way too much coffee.